John Minds

-John Minds (April 9, 1871 – December 31, 1963) was an American football player and coach.
-He played college football at the University of Pennsylvania as a fullback from 1894 to 1897.
+John Henry Minds (April 9, 1871 – December 31, 1963) was an American college football player and coach.
+He played football at the University of Pennsylvania as a fullback and tackle from 1894 to 1897.
 Minds served as the head football coach at the University of Minnesota in 1898, compiling a record of 4–5.
 He was elected to the College Football Hall of Fame as a player in 1962.

+Minds was a later a lawyer and general solicitor for the United Gas Improvement Co.—now known as UGI Corporation.
+He died on December 31, 1963, at his home in the Rittenhouse Square neighborhood of Philadelphia.